photoprism/photoprism-docs/docs/setup.md

 ## Various questions ##

+### Other container versions ###

 Currently, we have no experience with using [Podman](https://podman.io/) instead of Docker.
 Please let us know if you do!

+There is currently no LXC container build for Photoprism, see [this issue](https://github.com/photoprism/photoprism/issues/147) for more detail.

 ## Troubleshooting ##